aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Hüseyin Babal
 * Author information: NodeJS, PHP, Java, Elasticsearch, WordPress Plugin/Widget Development, MySQL, MongoDB, SEO, Agile Software Development, Cloud Integration, SCRUM.CSM.

+> Directives are one of the most powerful components of AngularJS, helping you extend basic HTML elements/attributes and create reusable and testable code.

+> So, what is the link function there?
+Simply, the link function is the function that you can use to perform directive-specific operations.
+The directive is not only rendering some HTML code by providing some inputs.
+You can also bind functions to the directive element, call a service and update the directive value, get directive attributes if it is an \mcode{E} type directive, etc.

+> Every directive has its own scope, but you need to be careful about the data binding with the directive declaration.

+> The main advantage of the directive is that it's a reusable component that can be used easily.

+> When you use directives inside the template, what you see on the page is the compiled version of the directive.
+Sometimes, you want to see the actual directive usage for debugging purposes.
+In order to see the uncompiled version of the current section, you can use \mcode{ng-non-bindable}.

 #### [BLOG17] Creating Custom AngularJS Directives Part I - The Fundamentals
 * Access date: September-2015
 * URL: http://weblogs.asp.net/dwahlin/creating-custom-angularjs-directives-part-i-the-fundamentals
 * Author: Dan Wahlin
 * Author information: JavaScript/ES6, Node.js, Angular, HTML5, jQuery, Node.js, ASP.NET MVC, C#.

+> AngularJS directives can be a bit intimidating the first time you see them.
+They offer many different options, have a few cryptic features (and cryptic is my politically correct term for \aspas{what were they thinking here?}), and are generally challenging at first.

+> In addition to performing data binding operations with templates, directives can also be used to manipulate the DOM.
+This is done using the link function shown earlier.

 #### [BLOG18] Directive Controller And Link Timing In AngularJS
 * Access date: September-2015